+d.
 Functionality of existing structures and space allocation

-Generally, classrooms in the newer buildings are adequate (Doser, Ash-Sidney, Braman, Ash-Greenville and the newly renovated Smith) however, classrooms in older buildings, such as North and Morford, could benefit from functional improvement.
+Generally, classrooms in the newer buildings are adequate (Doser, Ash-Sidney, Braman, Ash-Greenville and the newly renovated Smith) however, classrooms in older buildings, such as North and Morford, are outdated and need improvement.
 Within the Five-Year Master Plan, all buildings are planned for some form of renovation.
-Beyond that, we are planned to begin a deep analysis of the existing Master Plan when we renew our campus strategic plan late in 2024/early 2025.
+Beyond that, we are planned to begin a deep analysis of the existing Master Plan when we renew our campus strategic plan late in 2024.
 In the meantime, we are making plans to move forward with plans for renovation of the North building to support the new HVAC program.

+e.
 Replacement value (insured value)